codex-storage/codex-research/design/sales.md

 Queue processing will be started only once, when the sales module starts and will process slots continuously, in order, until the queue is empty.
 If the queue is empty, processing of the queue will resume once items have been added to the queue.
+If the queue is not empty, but there are no availabilities, queue processing will resume once availabilites have been added.

-As soon as items are available in the queue, and there are workers available for processing, an item is popped from the queue.
+As soon as items are available in the queue, and there are workers available for processing, an item is popped from the queue and processed.

-> NOTE: the previous design suggested, "if the queue is not empty, but there are no availabilities, queue processing will resume once availabilites have been added".
-However, this is no longer recommended.
-Resumuption of queue processing once availabilites have been added would require the host to keep track of all new storage requests on the network while there are no host availabilities.
-If availabilities are eventually added, the backlog of network requests would need to be compared to availabilities to potentially be added to the slot queue (if there are matches).
-Maintaining this backlog of requests could potentially have a large memory impact, and may not even be necessary if the host never adds (or does not add for a long duration) availabilities.

 When a slot is processed, it is first checked to ensure there is a matching availabilty, as these availabilities will have changed over time.
 Then, the